Professional Standards Scheme

 About the Scheme

-The Scheme applies to all members of the Association (as set out in cl.2.1 of the Scheme) and will, subject to the provisions of the Scheme, limit the liability of members to whom the Scheme applies (Scheme Participants) to damages in the amount of $2 million.
+The Scheme applies to all members of The WA Bar (as set out in cl.2.1 of the Scheme) and will, subject to the provisions of the Scheme, limit the liability of members to whom the Scheme applies (Scheme Participants) to damages in the amount of $2 million.

 The liability limited by the Scheme includes, to the extent permitted by the Act, civil liability arising (in tort, contract or otherwise) directly or vicariously from anything done or omitted by a Scheme Participant in acting in the performance of his or her occupation.
 The limit on liability extends only to those matters that fall directly within the scope of a Scheme Participant’s professional work as a barrister and does not apply to liability for damages arising from breach of trust, fraud or dishonesty or liability expressly excluded under the Act.

 For the purposes of regulation 97(1)(a)(ii) of the Legal Profession Regulations 2009, for the 2020-2021 year the minimum level of cover is $2 million for each claim inclusive of costs.